As CBD oil continues to grow in popularity, it seems that one of the most common things people look to CBD for is for pain relief or pain management.

 CB1 receptors are found in the brain and spinal cord and help to manage pain, whereas CB2 receptors are found all around the body and help to reduce and manage inflammation.

-Both are influenced by the presence of CBD, and are thought to be behind any benefits of CBD oil for pain management, along with other benefits.
+Both are influenced by the presence of CBD, and are thought to be behind any benefits of CBD for pain management, along with the other benefits.

-Of course, if you want to try out how effective CBD for pain can be for yourself, your next question is probably regarding how to use cannabis oil for pain relief.
+Of course, if you want to try out how effective CBD for pain can be for yourself, your next question is probably regarding how to take CBD oil for pain relief.

 E-liquids should be avoided for health purposes as they generally contain CBD isolate as opposed to full-spectrum CBD, which means you miss out on the terpenes, flavonoids, other cannabinoids, and tons of similarly beneficial ingredients from the hemp plant that should ideally be working together.

 Outside of this, the most important thing to keep in mind when considering how to use hemp oil for pain is to get high quality CBD from a reputable source, otherwise you could end up with a product containing CBD isolate anyway, or that isn’t organic.

 As the study mentioned above concluded, the quality of the CBD extract and whether or not it has the correct, natural ratios of ingredients does have a major impact.

 Outside of that though, the actual method of delivery isn’t a major factor, and for example capsules can be just as good as CBD oil drops, or nowhere near as good – it depends entirely on the manufacturer, ingredients and process being used.

 With that said, we do personally prefer to use drops simply for the fact that it’s easy to measure accurate doses and to quickly take CBD when out and about.